fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 - In the newly openned modal add a new trusted binary.
 - In the `Install` dropdown menu select "Automatic".
 - Under the `Target` section select `All hosts` or `Custom`.
-- If `Custom` was selected, right below it will appear a dropdown that will allow `Include` or `Exclude` specific labels.
+- If `Custom` was selected, right below it will appear a dropdown that will allow `Include` or `Exclude` of specific label/s.
 A list of labels will be shown to configure the proper operation

 In the example below Install on all hosts EXCEPT those with 'Okta - Engineering' label